awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DocumentDB.md

 ## Limitations to using Amazon DocumentDB as a target<a name="CHAP_Target.DocumentDB.limitations"></a>

 The following limitations apply when using Amazon DocumentDB as a target for AWS DMS:
++ With Amazon DocumentDB Elastic Clusters as a target, the migration of sharded collections isn't currently supported\.
 + In Amazon DocumentDB, collection names can't contain the dollar symbol \($\)\.
 In addition, database names can't contain any Unicode characters\.
 + AWS DMS doesn't support merging of multiple source tables into a single Amazon DocumentDB collection\.
 + When AWS DMS processes changes from a source table that doesn't have a primary key, any LOB columns in that table are ignored\.